 On the back of this overwhelming support from the local business community, the BMACIC, along with the Blackpool Music School charity, opened the doors to their new home on Waterloo Road in June 2012.

-The academy offers facilities to bands for recording video and music, a conference room with projector, stair lift, disabled toilet and Phil’s Coffee Shop, which is dedicated to the deceased former tutor who helped so much in making the school the success that it is today.
-The building is also used for community events, such as a Thursday Sing-along session with various entertainers and the Charity’s music shop, which sells various musical instruments.
+The academy offers facilities to bands for recording video and music, a conference room with projector, stair lift, disabled toilet and Coffee Shop.
+The building is also used for community events, such as Sing-along sessions.
+The academy shop sells various musical instruments and strings.